Nerio01/odin-foundations-rps/README.md

-Originally just a **Rock-Paper-Scissors** project for browser console, now its a webpage with UI and buttons n stuff.
+Originally just a **Rock-Paper-Scissors** project to be run from browser console.

+Now a webpage with UI n buttons n stuff.

 Built for practicing DOM manipulation as part of [The Odin Project]('theodinproject.com') curriculum.